 THE PAULINE PARENTHESIS

 With the death of James (ch.12) the work of the twelve dies down.
-The unbelieving portion of the nation were so apostate that, instead of being sorry for the murder of their Redeemer and Messiah they rejoice, rather, at the murder of James.
+The unbelieving portion of the nation was so apostate that, instead of being sorry for the murder of their Redeemer and Messiah they rejoice, rather, at the murder of James.
 From that time on James, the brother of our Lord, came into prominence, solely because of his physical relationship to the Christ.
-He was not an apostle; he had no commission over and above other believers and no more of the miraculous gifts than the average.
+He was not an apostle; he had no commission over and above other believers and no more miraculous gifts than the average.
 His influence was, at least indirectly (Gal.2:12), against Paul.
 Peter heads the list in Acts 1:13, but he and John fall into second and third place in Galatians 2:9.
 James stands alone in Acts 21:18.
 The rest of the twelve were quiescent.
 Not only is Matthias not heard of, but neither are the others.

 With Acts 13 comes a marked change; the key word being “sever” or separate (Acts 13:2).
 And what the holy spirit has separated should not be joined by us into some mixture of confusion that can never become a solution.
 Dirt and water form a mixture that is mud.
 Sugar and water form a solution.
 The best thing we can do is not to disregard any of the divine appointments but to give heed to them and learn from them.